jsdoc/jsdoc.github.io/content/en/tags-member.md

 ## Overview

-The @member tag identifies any member that does not have a more specialized kind, such as "class", "function", or "constant".
+The `@member` tag identifies any member that does not have a more specialized kind, such as `class`, `function`, or `constant`.
 A member can optionally have a type as well as a name.

 ## Examples